With tips on how to apply each lesson in your life.

 15. “Courage doesn’t always roar.
 Sometimes courage is the quiet voice at the end of the day saying, ‘I will try again tomorrow.'” – Mary Anne Radmacher

 You don’t have to be courageous all the time.
 Just take things one day at a time with your mood disorder.
 Some days will be harder than others, but not a hopeless destination.
 You can try again tomorrow.
 Bipolar disorder doesn’t have to control your life.
 These inspirational quotes prove that.
 Choose hope and try again tomorrow.
+Copy this to your collection of inspirational quotes for living with bipolar disorder.

 Failure, Success, and Mindsets